 - I finished a book this week that I regret reading.
 I don’t say that very often, but it’s true.
 Like I said above, reading a bad book can teach you lessons about what not to do in your own writing.
 In this case, the plotline of the book turned out to be an excuse for one writer—no, I won’t name her—to stand on a soapbox about several issues troubling her.
 Look, I can stand by while a writer makes their beliefs known for a few paragraphs or pages.
 But a quarter of a book?
 I think not.

 - I believe I stated last week, lying is the biggest mistake a writer can make.
 Is withholding a key element of the story for a big reveal later in the book dishonest?
 Is it lying?
 If one of my children knowingly withheld key information from me, I would consider it a lie.
 I guess that answers that question.

 - I’ve always enjoyed reading third person point of view (he/she) over first person (I) when it comes to a story.
 The same preference holds true as it pertains to my writing.
 I don’t need a character to tell me a story.
 That’s what the writer is there for, thank you very much.
 Not everyone shares this opinion, which is why I’ve written a few short stories in first person in recent years.
 It’s not near as polished or compelling as my third person writing, but I’m working on it.

 - The Stranger is close to having a new title!
 I have it narrowed down to Dark Discoveries, A Dark Spring, Lies in the Night, or Father of Lies.
 Truthfully, I’m not crazy about any of them, but a book must have a title, right?
 The Stranger was always a tentative title so I could start writing while a new title percolated in the depths of my brain.
 I’m nearing the end of the second draft without a eureka title moment.
 One of these four with do.

-I hope you enjoyed a look inside the world of writing a story.
+I think that will do it for today.
 Until next time, remember to follow your dreams, even if they terrify you.